cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 ### Using Plugins in a Blueprint

-After you have installed/uploaded the plugin, it is avaiable for use in the blueprints in which the plugin is defined.
-For more information about defining a plugin in a blueprint, click [here]({{< relref "blueprints/spec-plugins.md" >}}).
+After you have installed/uploaded a plugin, it is available for use in the blueprints in which the plugin is defined.
+For more information about defining a plugin in a blueprint, [click here]({{< relref "blueprints/spec-plugins.md" >}}).

 {{% gsTip title="Uploading plugins during bootstrap" %}}
 Cloudify enables plugins to be uploaded to Cloudify Manager during bootstrap.
 For more information, see [Plugin Resources]({{< relref "blueprints/spec-upload-resources.md" >}}).